 Syncthing Block Exchange Protocol v1

-Syncthing uses Global Discovery v3 protocol to find devices over the internet.
+Syncthing uses the Global Discovery v3 protocol to find devices over the internet.

 Local Discovery Protocol v4

-Now if you device is located on LAN or a locally broadcasted domain, Syncthing uses Local Discovery protocol v4 to identify devices.
+Now if your device is located on LAN or a locally broadcasted domain, Syncthing uses Local Discovery protocol v4 to identify devices.

 Relay Protocol v1